CURE Children's Hospital of Uganda: Training programs

-CCHU offers the following training programs in pediatric neurosurgery in collaboration with other stakeholders:
+CCHU offers the following training programs in pediatric neurosurgery in collaboration with other stakeholders.

 Program for advanced training in hydrocephalus

 CCHU trains resident doctors in endoscopic third ventriculostomy (ETV), a procedure for the treatment of hydrocephalus, a condition characterized by the accumulation of fluid around the brain.
 CCHU offers a program to provide training and equipment to establish three new ETV Centers each year. iPATH Fellows train at CCHU for three months and, upon completion of their training, establish a center for the surgical treatment of hydrocephalus in their own country.
 CCHU provides approximately US$30,000 worth of equipment for each new center.
 CCHU has had iPATH applicants from Ghana, Zambia, Afghanistan, Rwanda, Nepal, Senegal, Honduras, and Madagascar.
 The first iPATH Fellow to graduate from the program practices in western Tanzania, in a CCHU-aided pediatric neurosurgery center.

 Comprehensive epilepsy program of Uganda and East Africa

 In collaboration with the West Virginia University School of Medicine, CCHU established in 2005 a comprehensive epilepsy program for Uganda and Eastern Africa.
-The program aims to: (a) Identify, evaluate and treat Ugandans with epilepsy. (b) Train African physicians in the evaluation and treatment of epilepsy (c) Conduct research on the causes of epilepsy in Africa and best practices for treatment.
+The program aims to identify, evaluate and treat Ugandans with epilepsy.
+It also trains African physicians in the evaluation and treatment of epilepsy, and conducts research on the causes of epilepsy in Africa and best practices for treatment.

 Neurosurgeons Benjamin Warf and Warren Boling of West Virginia University performed the first three epilepsy surgeries ever done in the region.
-The program in ongoing and is being evaluated for further expansion.
+The program is ongoing and is being evaluated for further expansion.